Read the full transcript of Derrick Goold's Monday Cardinals chat

 Get local news delivered to your inbox!

-Poor communication, desire to end 'allegations' by former employees and addressing health issues factor into decision.
+Milwaukee improved team and made a run as Birds sat by and dropped in standings.

-Fortunes can change quickly and harshly in Our National Pastime.
-Bad things happen to good ballplayers.
+Our Mizzou beat writer also looks at the Tigers future at QB and rates the best Tiger running backs he's seen.

-In his weekly chat with readers, the Cardinals beat writer looks at how analytics has become the tail that's wagging the dog and impacting the game.
+In a weekly chat with readers, the Post-Dispatch beat writer looks ahead to the series with Milwaukee.

-Plus, a Tarasenko trade scenario, a fresh start at Mizzou and an explanation of why he's called Bobo in his weekly chats.
+Tom Timmermann looks at pressing questions for the St. Louis Blues in his weekly chat with readers.

-In his weekly chat, Tom Timmermann explains that a lack of demand is causing a lack of movement for the St. Louis Blues players.
+We also take a look at Kroenke's latest embarrassments, Mizzou's offense and Tarasenko's beefs.

 Get up-to-the-minute news sent straight to your device.